 Does Workers’ Compensation Cover Illness and Disease?

-Workers’ Comp benefits may cover you if you have an illness or disease.
+Workers’ Compensation benefits may cover you if you have an illness or disease.
 In South Carolina, you must contract a disease or illness while you are doing your job or workplace hazards cause you to become sick.

 Illnesses like the common cold or seasonal flu are not covered.